vchrisb/setup-cf/README.md

 This action provides the following functionality for GitHub Actions users:

-- Installing a version of [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) and (by default) adding it to the PATH
+- Installing a version of [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) and adding it to the PATH
 - Authenticating to the Cloud Foundry API using different grant types:
   - Password
   - Client Credentials